Until three weeks ago, I was a conservative political candidate running for a seat in the provincial legislature in Alberta, Canada.

-Jivraj applied this theory to immigration in Canada as well, which I found a bit perplexing: which culture should newcomers venerate, I would ask?
+Jivraj applied this theory to immigration in Canada as well, which I found somewhat perplexing: which culture should newcomers venerate, I would ask?
 His answer was that new immigrants to Canada should revere Canada’s founding French and English cultures, and forget their own.

-Jivraj and I would frequently debate the limits of his proposed approach to civic nationalism.
-Hence a theoretical question I asked about whether Western cultures would endure without Western peoples.
-Would Ireland be recognizable as Ireland without Irish people?
-Would Japan retain its cultural character without Japanese people?
-Is it reasonable to expect all immigrants to sever ties to their own ancestral homes, as well as their customs and religions and cultural practices?
+Taken to the extreme, Jivraj’s theory posits that there is no inherent connection between culture and people: culture is imagined to be something like a piece of clothing, which can be taken off at will and exchanged for a new one.
+We would sometimes debate the limits of his proposed approach to civic nationalism.
+Hence our theoretical discussion of whether Western cultures would endure without Western peoples: would Ireland be recognizable as Ireland without Irish people?
+Taking it out of the European context, would Japan retain its cultural character without Japanese people?
+Some countries have had success enacting the kind of civic nationalism Jivraj referred to, but is it reasonable to expect all immigrants to sever ties to their own ancestral homes, as well as their customs and religions and cultural practices?
 Are there not unintended consequences that would arise from such a process of deracination?
 Can mass immigration occur without changing the receiving country — for better or worse?
 Is allegiance to a set of abstract values, principles and institutions sufficient to tie diverse peoples together?
-Can human beings’ deeply engrained in-group biases and tribalistic tendencies be overcome?
+Can human beings’ deeply engrained in-group biases and tribalism be overcome?

 These are difficult topics: they’re not easily reconciled, and not reducible to soundbites.
 The value of private, intellectual conversations is that it provides a safe forum to discover truth.
 To test a hypothesis, to ask questions of someone who brings a different perspective, to see whether a given position can withstand scrutiny, to discover fallacies and gaps in your own — or your opponent’s — reasoning.
 And then, when and if you are in a position of taking a public position on a topic, you’ll have actually thought it through.
-And hopefully you’ll use more considered and careful language, given the ease with which any position on these matters can be misinterpreted — sometimes to terrible effect.
+And hopefully you’ll use more considered and careful language, given the ease with which any position on these matters can be misinterpreted.